 Everything from full meals to light snacks is offered daily in A.G.
-Myers Dining Hall and/or Coltrane Snack Bar operated by Brevard College Dining Services.
-Brevard College Dining Services offers a wide variety of selections including made to order omelets for breakfast, fresh baked pizzas, vegetarian and gluten-free options, and carved meats.
+Myers Dining Hall, Bill's Boiler House and/or Coltrane Snack Bar operated by Brevard College Dining Services.
+Dining Services offers a wide variety of selections including made to order omelets for breakfast, fresh baked pizzas, vegetarian and gluten-free options, and carved meats.
 Students with special food needs are encouraged to contact the Director of Dining Services.

-When classes are in session the A.G.
-Myers Dining Hall is open Monday - Friday: 7:00 AM to 10:00 AM for breakfast, 11:00 AM to 2:00 PM for lunch and 5:00 PM to 7:00 PM for dinner.
-Saturday and Sunday hours are 10:30 AM-2:00 PM for brunch and 5:00 PM-7:00 PM for dinner.
+When classes are in session the Dining Hall is open Monday - Friday: 7 AM - 10 AM for breakfast, 11 AM - 2 PM for lunch and 5 PM - 7 PM for dinner.
+Saturday - Sunday hours are 10:30 AM-2 PM for brunch and 5 PM-7 PM for dinner.